Max Cockers

 Needs to Know

 The ONLY vaccine that is required by LAW is RABIES.
-Once your puppy has completed their 'Puppy Shots" of Parvovirus and Distemper THE ONLY VACCINE REQUIRED FOR THE REST OF THEIR LIVES IS RABIES.
+Once your puppy has completed their 'Puppy Shots" to protect against Parvovirus and Distemper THE ONLY VACCINE REQUIRED FOR THE REST OF THEIR LIVES IS RABIES.
 All other vaccines (Parvovirus, Distemper, Leptospirosis, Coronavirus, Bordetella aka Kennel Cough, Parainfluenza, Canine Influenza, Adenovirus) are NOT required by law and are NOT required every year or even every three years.
-Do not allow your veterinarian to over vaccinate your puppy/dog.
-If you are concerned about whether your dog has adequate immunity against these diseases then please do a TITER TEST.
+Do not allow your veterinarian to over vaccinate your puppy/dog with needless vaccines that do not make your animal "MORE" immune.
+If you are concerned about whether your dog has adequate immunity against these diseases, then please do a TITER TEST.
+Titer testing is AFFORDABLE (and smarter) if you use the CAVIDS lab at the University of Wisconsin - Madison.
 Here is the link to information on titer testing:

 The safest place for your puppy is in a crate.